 Revatio (oral) is indicated for treatment of adult patients with pulmonary arterial hypertension classified as WHO functional class II and III, to improve exercise capacity.
 Efficacy has been shown in primary pulmonary hypertension and pulmonary hypertension associated with connective tissue disease.

-Revatio is used to treat adults and children aged one to 17 with pulmonary arterial hypertension (PAH, abnormally high blood pressure in the arteries of the lungs).
-In adults, Revatio is used in patients with class-II (slight limitation of physical activity) or class-III (marked limitation of physical activity) PAH.
+Revatio is a medicine used to treat adults and children from 1 year of age with pulmonary arterial hypertension (PAH, abnormally high blood pressure in the arteries of the lungs).
+In adults, Revatio is used in patients with class II (slight limitation of physical activity) or class III (marked limitation of physical activity) PAH.

 How is Revatio used?

-Revatio treatment should only be started and monitored by a doctor who has experience in the treatment of PAH.
+Revatio can only be obtained with a prescription and treatment should only be started and monitored by a doctor who has experience in the treatment of PAH.

-In children aged one to 17, the recommended dose is 10 mg three times a day in children weighing less than 20 kg, or 20 mg three times a day in those over 20 kg.
+In children aged 1 to 17 years, the recommended dose is 10 mg three times a day in children weighing less than 20 kg and 20 mg three times a day in those over 20 kg.
 Higher doses should not be used.

 How does Revatio work?

-The company also presented the results of studies showing that the tablets were equivalent to the oral suspension (produced similar levels of sildenafil in the blood), and that the 10 mg injections were equivalent to the 20 mg tablets.
+The company also presented the results of studies showing that the tablets were equivalent to the oral suspension (produced similar levels of sildenafil in the blood), and that a 10 mg injection was equivalent to a 20 mg tablet.

-The most common side effects with Revatio in adults (seen in more than 1 patient in 10) are headache, flushing (reddening of the skin), dyspepsia (heartburn), diarrhoea and limb (arm or leg) pain.
+The most common side effects with Revatio in adults (which may affect more than 1 patient in 10) are headache, flushing (reddening of the skin), dyspepsia (heartburn), diarrhoea and pain in arm or leg.
 Side effects are similar with the solution for injection.
-In children, the most common side effects (seen in between 1 and 10 patients in 100) are vomiting, cough, pyrexia (fever), nausea (feeling sick), abdominal pain and photophobia (increased sensitivity of the eyes to light).
+In children, the most common side effects (which may affect up to 1 patient in 10) are throat and nose infections, headache, vomiting, fever, diarrhoea, flu and nosebleeds.
 For the full list of all side effects reported with Revatio, see the package leaflet.